How to install and Secure Redis on Ubuntu 20.04

 Step 3: Configure Redis

 Redis can start without a configuration file using a built-in default configuration.
-But to make any extra parameter changes, you can use its configuration file:
+Aim to make Any extra parameter exchange, you can use ict configuration file:

 /etc/redis/redis.conf.
 Edit the Redis configuration file in a text editor to make changes:

 Update the following values in the Redis configuration file.
 You can use its configuration file

 maxmemory 256mb maxmemory-policy allkeys-lru

 For Ubuntu, we can safely select the systemd as the supervised so that Redis can interact with your supervision tree.
 You can use its configuration file

 By default, the Redis server doesn't accept remote connections.
 You can connect to Redis only from 127.0.0.1 (localhost) - the machine where Redis is running.